Cairi-S/tom-poulson/README.md

 Photographs or images used will be promotional shots used by each group or project for cohesiveness should the user separately search for that ensemble or project.

-There will also be a **call to action button** asking the user if they want to collaborate and directing users to the **contact page**.
+There will also be a **call to action button** asking the user if they want to collaborate and directing users to the **Contact page**.

 **CONTACT**